Minipoloalex/comp_prog/notes/strings/hashing.md

 Check the table on the CPH link.

-- We can just do more hashes two hash values with parameter $B \approx 1e9$ correspond to one hash value of $B \approx 1e18$.
+- We can just do more hashes: two hash values with parameter $B \approx 1e9$ correspond to one hash value of $B \approx 1e18$.

 Do not use constants $2^{32}$ or $2^{64}$, since specific inputs are known to lead to collisions.